mvolkmann/blog/src/deno.md

 {% aTargetBlank "https://deno.land/", "Deno" %} is a
 "secure runtime for JavaScript and TypeScript".
+The name comes from moving the last two letters of "Node" to the front.
+Originally it was pronounced "den O", but was later changed to "D no" like the pet dinosaur in the Flintstones cartoon.

 Ryan Dahl created both
 {% aTargetBlank "https://nodejs.org/", "Node.js" %} and Deno.